faye/faye-websocket-node/README.md

 Initiates the protocol by sending the handshake - either the response for a server-side driver or the request for a client-side one.
 This should be the first method you invoke.
-Returns `true` iff a handshake was sent.
+Returns `true` if and only if a handshake was sent.

 #### `driver.parse(string)`